Basuki Tjahaja Purnama

-Basuki Tjahaja Purnama (鐘萬學 (Zhōng Wànxué), Pha̍k-fa-sṳ: Chûng Van-ho̍k; born 29 June 1966) is an Indonesian businessman, and former governor of Jakarta.
+Basuki Tjahaja Purnama (鐘萬學 (钟万学, Zhōng Wànxué), Pha̍k-fa-sṳ: Chûng Van-ho̍k; born 29 June 1966) is an Indonesian businessman, and former governor of Jakarta.
 He is colloquially known by his Hakka Chinese name, Ahok (阿學).
 He was the first ethnic Chinese governor of Jakarta and the first non-Austronesian governor of Jakarta and also of the Protestant faith, following Henk Ngantung, who was the sole Catholic and Austronesian Minahasan governor to hold office from 1964–65.

 Ahok was a legislator in the Indonesian People's Representative Council (DPR) and Regent of East Belitung.
 He was elected to the House of Representatives for the 2009–2014 term but resigned in 2012 to run for the deputy governorship of Jakarta, to which he was elected.
 In November 2014, he became governor of Jakarta, as his predecessor Joko Widodo had become president.
 Ahead of the 2017 Jakarta gubernatorial election, Ahok's political rivals aligned themselves with Islamic extremists to exploit religious and racial intolerance, resulting in Ahok being accused of blasphemy in October 2016.
 He then lost the election to former Minister of Education and Culture Anies Baswedan and was imprisoned for blasphemy.

 Early life

 Family and personal life

 Basuki Tjahaja Purnama was born to ethnic Chinese parents of Hakka descent on 29 June 1966 and grew up in Manggar, East Belitung.
 He is the first son of Buniarti Ningsih and the late Indra Tjahaja Purnama.
 He has three siblings: Basuri Tjahaja Purnama, Fifi Lety, and Harry Basuki.

 Ahok firstly married Veronica Tan, a fellow ethnic Chinese of Teochew ancestry who hailed from Medan on 6 September 1997 and the couple had three children: Nicolas Sean, Nathania and Daud Albeneer.
 They divorced in 2018, with Ahok gaining custody of the two younger children.
 Their first child, Nicholas Sean, was of age and thus entitled to determine his own custody status.
-In 2019, Ahok married Puput Nastiti Devi, a police officer who had previously served as an aide of his ex-wife, and the couple have two children: Yosafat Abimanyu and Sarah Eliana.
+In 2019, Ahok married Puput Nastiti Devi, a police officer who had previously served as an aide of his ex-wife, and the couple have three children: Yosafat Abimanyu, Sarah Eliana, and Regina Welasih.